 Councilwoman Suzanne Klapp

-She was general manager of Larson Juhl’s logistics center in Los Angeles for five years, overseeing sales and operations for the framing products distributor throughout southern California and Hawaii.
-She joined the FastFrame custom framing franchise stores in 1997 as a retailer in the Los Angeles area.
+She was general manager of Larson Juhl’s logistics center in Los Angeles for five years, responsible for sales and operations for the framing products distributor in southern California and Hawaii and for transfer shipments to other distribution centers in the West and Midwest.
+She joined the FastFrame custom framing franchise in 1997 as a retailer in the Los Angeles area.

-Last Updated: September 2013
+Last Updated: May 2015